eculver/go-play/cmd/ncopy/README.md

 that sleeps for a random amount of time between 3 and 15 seconds to simulate some blocking operation resembling a real file transfer.

-Obviously, the simplest solution is to just roll through the list of destinations sequentially calling `copyFile`, but this would take a long time and is pretty inefficient.
+The simplest solution is to just roll through the list of destinations sequentially calling `copyFile`, but this would take a long time and is rather inefficient.
 Also, if we have thousands of machines, it will take a prohibitive amount of time to complete.

-So, instead, we're going to start by focusing on two optimizations:
+Instead, we're going to start by focusing on two optimizations:

 1) do M `copyFile` operations concurrently from any given source
 2) as soon as a machine receives the file, use it to send M operations to any remaining hosts